ga-wdi-boston/ember-template/README.md

 # ember-template

 A template for starting projects with Ember as a client.
 Build pipeline and development server provided by `ember-cli`.
-Bootstrap included.
+Bootstrap and Sass included.

 ## Dependencies